Clinical Skills

 “Tell me, in your own words, what’s been going on.”

 Then stop talking.
-The temptation to start probing is enormous.
-Resist it.
-Most patients will give you a 30–60 second narrative that tells you 60% of the case if you actually listen.
-Your job in those seconds is to nod once or twice, keep eye contact, and write nothing down.
+Resist the urge to start probing.
+Most patients give a 30–60 second narrative that covers 60% of the case if you listen.

 SOCRATES — for symptoms, not just pain